poolmanjim/SkillStone/README.md

 # LICENSE
 MIT License (see below).
 However, here are my desires beyond what the license states.
-1. Leave the credit section above in tact.
+1. Leave the credit section in tact.
 2. Redistribute at will.
 3. By license, you are allowed to sell this.
 I ask kindly, that you avoid doing that.
 I want this to build the community, not one person.
 4. Do not intentionally include this in a world-ending AI.